 1) What was your trigger?
 What about your partner’s behavior provoked your reactive emotions?
 Was it tone of voice, loudness, or facial expressions?
 What words were said, or not said, that you reacted to?
 Be specific.

 2) What meaning arose for you?
+What were your interpretations?

 a.
 What interpretations did you make about your partner?
 Examples: “He doesn’t understand me.
 He just doesn’t care.
 His job is more important than I am.
 The kids come first.
 He’s selfish and rude.”